EmilyBauer/typeFlowers/README.md

 The goal of this design is to document and evaluate the design of a website created to encourage writing in university and high-school level students.
 Originally I had wanted this to encourage my personal extra-curricular writing, of which I have a couple projects.

-My failure in creating a successful report.
-Is proof. that this is needed.

-:')